 Bring forward unused non-concessional contributions

-If your total superannuation balance is below $1.4 million as of the previous 30 June and you are aged under 65 at any during the current financial year, you can make up to three years’ worth of after-tax contributions in one year by tapping into your future cap space in advance
+If your total superannuation balance is below $1.7 million as of the previous 30 June and you are aged under 67 at any point during the current financial year, you may be able to make up to three years’ worth of after-tax contributions in one year by tapping into your future cap space in advance.

 Consider your insurance needs